Michael Fassbender: Auto racing

 Fassbender moved to Porsche in 2019, competing in Porsche Carrera Cup Germany with the German Porsche Racing Experience and being the subject of a YouTube series by Porsche, called Road to Le Mans.
-The following year, he joined Proton Competition for the full 2020 European Le Mans Series, sharing a 2017 Porsche 911 RSR with Richard Lietz and Felipe Fernández Laser.
-Later in the year Fassbender raced a guest car in the Porsche Supercup at Circuit de Barcelona-Catalunya and was involved in a startline crash putting him out of the race within seconds.
+The next year, he joined Proton Competition for the full 2020 European Le Mans Series, sharing a 2017 Porsche 911 RSR with Richard Lietz and Felipe Fernández Laser.
+Later in the year, Fassbender raced a guest car in the Porsche Supercup at Circuit de Barcelona-Catalunya and was involved in a startline crash putting him out of the race within seconds.

 In 2021, Fassbender continued to race with Proton Competition in the European Le Mans Series.
 Fassbender and his co-drivers scored fourth-place finishes at the Red Bull Ring and at Spa-Francorchamps, before achieving his best-ever finish and his first podium at the last race at Portimão, finishing second behind the No. 80 Iron Lynx, eventual LMGTE champion.
 The team finished fourth in the LMGTE teams championship, with 61 points.